phil1331/HackMIT-2023-Admission-Puzzle-Solutions/README.md

 > **Note**
 > Even though I recommend walking through the problems in the order I provided them, this is not necessary as they all are independent from each other.
+> Still, there will be links in each of the puzzles to the respective next one in order which simplifies navigation.

 ## The End

 ![solved](images/solved.png)

 ## Conclusion

 Thank you to the developer team of HackMIT for those great puzzles.
 I hope you, dear reader, could take something with you, whether you were looking for challenges like the above, for previous HackMIT admission puzzles or were just interested.
 Thank you for taking the time, see you later! :wave:
 ## Issues

 Anything missing?
 Something you want me to explain more meticulously?
 Not happy?
 Just let me know, feel free to join the discussion, submit an issue or reach out.
 ## See also

 HackMIT themselves made a [live-stream](https://www.youtube.com/watch?v=FxIAzJU4lYs) containing an overview of their official solutions.
 I really recommend checking it out.